akshatdodhiya/snake-water-gun-game/README.md

-# snake-water-gun-game
+# Snake ~ Water ~ Gun Game
-The advanced single player Snake-Water-Gun game in which user can play against the computer.
-This game uses emojis and colors for better interaction.
+* The advanced single player Snake-Water-Gun game in which user can play against the computer.
+* This game uses emojis and colors for better interaction.